 How to Become a Personal Trainer in Dubai

 Becoming a personal trainer will change your life.
 But changing career or starting a new business is a daunting undertaking.
 Once you’ve decided that this is the career change for you, here’s what you need to know…

 Fitness is huge in the UAE.
 The industry was worth $360 million last year.
 It’s also relatively unregulated, which brings a host of opportunities and challenges for someone starting out.
 On one hand it means you’ll be less burdened by admin than if you were changing career into another industry, but it also means there are a lot of unqualified and inexperienced operators on the scene.
 However, if you’re serious about establishing a new career in fitness and take the time to set yourself up legally and professionally, you can distinguish yourself from the cowboys out there and build a solid, reputable and profitable business.

 1. Get the Right Qualifications

 If you want to become a personal trainer, you’ll need much more than a six-pack and working knowledge of a treadmill to train clients.
+There are plenty of personal training courses on offer, in Dubai.
 The entry-level qualification is the Level 3 Diploma in Personal Training.
 This qualification will give you the training to work with fitness clients on a one-to-one basis in a gym or as a freelance personal trainer.

 Typically, this is a part-time course which runs over a number of weekends and is followed up with a case study and exams.
 Because it’s part-time, it’s possible to study for it while you’re still working in your current job, reducing your financial exposure while you’re training.